-2.3 Interdependence with other services
+2.3 Interdependence with other Services

-- 2.3.1 Low secure services are part of a spectrum of services whose function is to meet the needs of those with mental disorders and/or neurodevelopmental disorders that will benefit from specialist care and treatment within a secure environment.
+2.3.1 Medium secure services are part of a spectrum of services whose function is to meet the needs of patients with mental disorders and/or neurodevelopmental disorders including learning disability and autism that will benefit from specialist care and treatment within a secure environment.

-- 2.3.2 Key partnerships include:
+2.3.2 Key partnerships include:

 - NHS England

 - High secure and low secure services

 - NHS / Independent / Third Sector providers

-- Local mental health services (including PICUs and community mental health services)
+- Local mental health services (including Psychiatric Intensive Care Units (PICU) and community mental health services)

 - Advocacy Services

 - Carer Support Services

 - Department of Health (DH)

 - Ministry of Justice (MoJ)

+- Courts

+- Police

-- Courts - Police - Her Majesty's Prison and Probation Service (HMPPS) - Multi Agency Public Protection Arrangements (MAPPA) - Health and Justice commissioned offender health services - Offender Personality Disorder Services - Social Care Agencies - Care Quality Commission - Appropriate Regulators - Housing associations and other accommodation agencies - 2.3.3 The service must have Caldecott and information governance compliant protocols and structures in place to enable the appropriate sharing of clinical information with other agencies - 2.3.4 Low secure services must provide training and education programmes and should participate in research/development activity which promotes the continual improvement of the service and outcomes for patients. - 2.3.5 In addition they must ensure that the patients in their service have equal access with non-secure service users to participate in research activity.
-The service will ensure that all staff are able to participate in these activities without affecting care and treatment or business continuity. - 2.3.6 There must be a well-managed interface with child and adolescent mental health services (CAMHS), in particular CAMHS forensic mental health inpatient services, to ensure smooth transition to adult services where indicated.
+- Her Majesty's Prison and Probation Service (HMPPS)

+- Multi Agency Public Protection Arrangements (MAPPA)

+- Health and Justice commissioned offender health services

+- Offender Personality Disorder Services

+- Social Care Agencies

+- Care Quality Commission - Appropriate Regulators - · Housing associations and other accommodation agencies - 2.3.3 The service must have Calidcott and information governance compliant protocols and structures in place to enable the appropriate sharing of clinical information with other agencies. - 2.3.4 Medium secure services must provide training and education programmes and should participate in research/development activity which promotes the continual improvement of the service and outcomes for patients. - 2.3.5 In addition they must ensure that the patients in their service have equal access with non-secure service users to participate in research activity.
+The service should ensure that all staff are able to participate in these activities without affecting care and treatment or business continuity. - 2.3.6 There must be a well-managed interface with child and adolescent mental health services (CAMHS), in particular CAMHS forensic mental health in-patient services, to ensure smooth transition to adult secure services where indicated.